Aram Khachaturian: Other compositions

 Khachaturian wrote incidental music for several plays, including Macbeth (1934, 1955), The Widow from Valencia (1940), Masquerade (1941), King Lear (1958).

 Khachaturian was the first Soviet composer to write music for sound films.
 He produced around 25 film scores.
 Among them is Pepo (1935), the first Armenian sound film.
-In 1950 he was awarded the Stalin Prize for the score of The Battle of Stalingrad (1949).
+In 1950 he was awarded the Stalin prize for the score of The Battle of Stalingrad (1949).

 Influences

 Musicologist Marina Frolova-Walker describes Khachaturian as the only internationally renowned Soviet composer "who emerged from the nationalist project".
 James Bakst interpreted Khachaturian's views as follows: "Music is a language created by the people.
-The people create intonational music forms which reveal at once his national elements of an art work."
+The people create intonational music forms that reveal at once his national elements of an artwork."

 Composer Tigran Mansurian suggested that Khachaturian's music incorporates American characteristics and called the United States his "second homeland" in terms of musical influences, especially due to the sense of optimism in his works and lifestyle.
 Soviet musicologist Boris Yarustovsky argued that the influence from American culture was heard in some of the words of Khachaturian.